ortus-docs/contentbox-docs/getting_started/index.md

 ## Quick Setup
 The Quick Setup will take you through 11 easy steps in order to configure and install a ContentBox Express Edition with an embedded database.
 Ready, set, go!

+> You can also use our CommandBox installation process but you will need to setup your own database.
+The Express edition already comes with an embedded database, so it will be easier to setup.

 1. Go to https://www.ortussolutions.com/products/contentbox#downloads and click on the download ContentBox Express Edition for your operating system.
 1. Extract the `contentbox-express-{version}.zip` (we recommend you to do this in a new folder) .
 1. Open the `bin` folder and double click `startup.bat` (Windows) or execute the `startup.sh` (Linux,Mac) and Kaboom!
 ContentBox will start to deploy.